endernewton/tf-faster-rcnn/README.md

 Right now the imagenet weights are used to initialize layers for both training and testing to build the graph, despite that for testing it will later restore trained tensorflow models.
 This step can be removed in a simplified version.

 ### Setup data
-Please follow the instructions of py-faster-rcnn [here](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to setup VOC and COCO datasets, which involve downloading data and creating softlinks in the ``data`` folder.
+Please follow the instructions of py-faster-rcnn [here](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to setup VOC and COCO datasets.
+The steps involve downloading data and creating softlinks in the ``data`` folder.
 Since faster RCNN does not rely on pre-computed proposals, it is safe to ignore the steps that setup proposals.

 If you find it useful, the ``data/cache`` folder created on my side is also shared [here](http://gs11655.sp.cs.cmu.edu/xinleic/tf-faster-rcnn/cache.tgz).